SoulcodeAgency/SitecoreRadar/content/ADM.md

 * removal of single contacts (useful to support the GDPR process and its "right to be forgotten")
 * remove contacts with no interactions after a specified date

-While ADM actually started as an open source project on Github, it is no not maintained in the public anymore, which is a pitty.
+While ADM actually started as an open source project on Github, it is no longer maintained in the public, which is a pitty.
 That said, the friendly maintainers at Sitecore can be reached via e-mail and are happy to receive feedback on the module.

 We've put ADM into the _Trial_ ring to encourage its use when data retention policies on the xConnect databases are due.
 And we see increasing demand in reducing the amount of data stored in xConnect.